clydemcqueen/orca2/orca_base/README.md

 * rotations follow the right hand rule
 * everything is ISO (metric)

-To avoid confusion the code uses names like z and yaw instead of depth and heading.
+To avoid confusion a lot of code uses names like z and yaw instead of depth and heading.

 The surface of the water is z=0.